 Other side effects and symptoms I’m enduring are:

-It’s not easy, but I rather experience side effects and menopause than life-changing surgery.
-Because that’s how severe my endometriosis is, and it has spread and attached itself to my organs.
-It would be too risky and complicated to have surgery.
+It’s not easy, but I rather experience side effects and menopause than life-changing surgery, considering that’s how severe my endometriosis is.
+My endometriosis has spread and attached itself to my organs, and it would be too risky and complicated to have surgery.

 Photo and words by Cath B